FeatherFramework/feather-admin/README.md

 # Feather Admin

 Feather Admin adds an in-game admin menu to RedM servers that use the Feather Framework.
-By default, only characters with numeric role level `99` can open the menu or use its tools.
+Its default permissions use numeric staff levels `50`, `75`, and `99`.

 ## Features